Frequently Asked Questions

 Where is the farm located?

-The farm is located on Edgerton Road in Elba, just north of Batavia, about halfway between Buffalo and Rochester.
+The farm is located at 4911 Edgerton Road in Elba, just north of Batavia, about halfway between Buffalo and Rochester.
 To get to the farm, take the Batavia Exit 48 off the Thruway (turn right) on Route 98 going North, continue 3 miles.
 Turn right onto Edgerton Road another 2 miles, and look for the Porter Farms sign on the left.
 Produce is in the barn at the end of the driveway on the left.

 What if I can't get to pick up my bag until Sunday?